Only 6″ away from the gutter but planned of course. ():>)

 Notice the waney edge further up on the underside?
 I made a filler strip to get through the first 20 years . . .

-Circular saw (skill saw) cut up the length for the PVC conduit.
+Circular saw (skill saw) cut the length of the PVC conduit.

 Top bow is roughed out.
 Still awaits second mortise.